Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

      ```
      - This command packages the files from the `build/` directory into a JAR file named `air_pollution.jar`.

+   **Note**:
-   **Note**: These commands must be executed in the terminal from the root directory of your project, where the `src/` and `build/` directories are located.
+   - These commands must be executed in the terminal from the root directory of your project, where the `src/` and `build/` directories are located.
+   - For your convenience, the air_pollution.jar file has already been included in the root folder of this repository.
+You can use it directly without recompiling, unless you make modifications to the code.